 Now let’s imagine entering a cell.

-Inside the cell there are molecules (substances) that work to block oxidative processes from DNA, proteins and lipids.
+Inside the cell there are molecules (substances) that work to block oxidation processes from DNA, proteins and lipids.

-Deficiency of antioxidants can also cause serious damage to DNA, such as gene mutations (gene alterations) and consequently tumors.
-There are DNA repair systems that work to repair DNA errors caused by oxidative processes, but they do not always work well enough if oxidative damage is very important.
-Oxidation, therefore, damage to cellular proteins, can also destroy parts of the cell and inhibit biological processes fundamental to the life of the cell itself.
+A lack of antioxidants can also cause serious damage to DNA, such as gene mutations (gene alterations) and consequently tumors.
+The DNA repair system steps in to repair DNA errors caused by oxidative processes, but it doesn’t always work well especially if the oxidative damage is very high.
+Oxidation which can damage cellular proteins, can also destroy parts of the cell and inhibit biological processes which are fundamental to the life of the cell itself.

-Antioxidants can then be defined as protectors present in cells; partly they are synthesized by the body, and in part they are taken with daily nutrition.
+Antioxidants can then be defined as cell protectors which are present in cells.
+They are synthesized directly by the body, and they are also taken with daily nutrition.

-What diet and lifestyle allow antioxidants to contribute to our health?
+What kind of diet and lifestyle permit antioxidants to contribute to our health?

-Yes, to fresh seasonal fruits and vegetables but also to whole grains, dried fruits, shellfish and shellfish, legumes, fish (anchovies, tuna, salmon).
+Fresh seasonal fruits and vegetables but also to whole grains, dried fruits, shellfish, legumes, and fish (anchovies, tuna, salmon).

-Always thinking about normalismo, introduced by Oncology and Kitchen, it is not useful to resort to extremism, looking for antioxidants in particular products, expensive, and difficult to find.
+Regarding ‘Normalismo‘, which has been introduced by Oncology and Food, you do not have to resort to extremism, looking for antioxidants in particular products which can be expensive, and difficult to find.

-Please note that the Ministry of Health indicates the daily intake of vitamins and minerals, because overdoses are harmful to health.
-Always pay close attention to eating healthy foods without exaggeration and be wary of products advertised as miraculous.
+Ministry of Health indicates that an excessive intake of vitamins and minerals is harmful to our health.
+Always eat healthy food without exaggeration and be wary of products which are advertised as being miraculous.

-It is healthy to feed on seasonal fruits and vegetables, limiting the consumption of fats and sugars.
+Eat seasonal fruits and vegetables and at the same time, limit the consumption of fats and sugars.

-Performing moderate but constant physical activity, avoiding heavy smoking and alcohol, protecting yourself from sunlight, limiting stress as much as possible, reducing the formation of free radicals, ensuring an adequate supply of antioxidants that work for our health.
+Take moderate but constant physical activity, avoid heavy smoking and alcohol, protect yourself from sunlight, limit stress as much as possible, reduce the formation of free radicals and ensure an adequate supply of antioxidants that are good for your health.